netcon-consulting/cs-menu/external_commands/check_qr/README.md

-check_qr.sh V1.4.0
+check_qr.sh V1.5.0
 ==================

-Checks images for included QR-codes and prints encoded URLs.
+Detects QR-codes with URLs in images and checks the corresponding domains against multi.surbl.org blacklist.

-Trusted URLs can be whitelisted in the file '/opt/cs-gateway/scripts/netcon/whitelist_qr.txt'.
+Trusted URLs can be whitelisted in CS web interface using the URL list 'Whitelist QR-Code'.